“Reset This PC” – What Does It Mean in Windows 10 and 8.1 OS?

-It is advised to reset Windows 10 to factory settings if:
+It is advised to reset your OS in case if:

-- Your OS works unstable: glitches, casual reboots, BSOD, your PC freezes, etc.
+- Your Windows works unstable: glitches, casual reboots, BSOD, your PC freezes, etc.

-- Your PC is seriously infected with a virus, system files are damaged and you suspect that a piece of malware might be still active.
+- Your computer is seriously infected with a virus, system files are damaged and you suspect that a piece of malware might be still active.